What is cyber threat intelligence?

 What does threat intelligence do?

-Threat intelligence informs analysts and decision-makers of the current and emerging threats to your organisation.
+Threat intelligence informs analysts and decision-makers of the current and emerging cyber threats to your organisation.
 By understanding threat actors, vectors, methods, background, indicators, and potential impacts, you can deploy mitigations, update risk registers, compose incident response playbooks, conduct threat hunts, and more.
-All this helps to manage threats detection and response more effectively and boost your security posture.
+All this helps to manage cyber threat detection and response more effectively and boost your security posture.

-Threat intelligence allows organisations to develop up-to-date threat mitigation strategies, deploy effective defence mechanisms, and accurately perform cyber risk management within the business.
+Intelligence monitoring services, combined with threat intelligence, allows organisations to develop up-to-date cyber threat mitigation strategies, deploy effective defence mechanisms, and accurately perform cyber risk management within the business.

 Types of Threat Intelligence